 by Meg Gerstner, Secretary

-PRESENT: Scott Aster, Everett Beuerman, Jean Beuerman, Steve Beuerman, Mark Blair, Bob Cooley, Nick Corsano, Evan Custer, Harold DeMoss, Meg Gerstner, Stacy Goss, Steve Gregg, Rosemary Johnson, Nancy Lindeman, George Minarik, James Scarborough, Joe Scarborough, Dan Stoll-Hadayia, Ian Tidswell.
+PRESENT: Aileen Abernathy, Scott Aster, Everett Beuerman, Jean Beuerman, Steve Beuerman, Mark Blair, Bob Cooley, Nick Corsano, Evan Custer, Harold DeMoss, Meg Gerstner, Stacy Goss, Marsha Jacobs, Rosemary Johnson, Nancy Lindeman, George Minarik, Tony Pinkham, Syd Reader, Mark Rice, James Scarborough, Joe Scarborough.

 1. APPROVAL OF MINUTES - Scott Aster

 The meeting was called to order at 7:02 pm at the Hartley Conference Room of Mitchell Building, Stanford University.
 The minutes of the June 15, 1999 board meeting were approved.

 Scott started the meeting by indicating that a big push was on for the US Champs, for which we expect a large turnout.
 The largest previous meet had 404 entrants at Presidio in 1995; this meet may exceed that.
 Many of the events scheduled for October still need volunteers.
 A modified format for mentoring is in process.
 Scott then recognized James Scarborough, the BAOC representative on the US Team.
 James thanked the board for its support of his training and the team, saying that he had used the money to support his training in Sweden.
 He encouraged the club to continue this type of support, especially money for training juniors in Europe, which he said he thought was more important than money which would allow travel to a meet.
 In response to questions, James suggested that the club fund someone's training plan, and said that we have many contacts with clubs in Europe who could help with such a plan.